stormid/components/packages/boilerplate/README.md

 ```

 ## API
-Each instance returned from init exposes the interface
+Boilerplate.init returns an array of instances.
+Each instance exposes the interface
 ```
 {
     node, DOMNode augmented by init